-Outfits like Maple Grove Roof Repair suggest that you regularly maintain your roof to keep it in good condition.
+The professionals at Maple Grove Roof Repair suggest that you regularly maintain your roof to keep it in good condition.
 If you neglect it, rot will eventually move in, and you’ll wind up with substantial and costly damage.
 Buyers are usually on the lookout for this kind of thing.
 And if they don’t spot it, their surveyor almost certainly will.

 3 – Enough Space For Their Vehicles

 During the homebuilding boom of the 1960s, builders constructed properties with the idea that people would keep one car.
 But in today’s world, it is not unusual to find two or more parked on the driveway.
 Most people would prefer to avoid street parking where possible.